-How do you feel about popping into John Lewis for some Botox or lip filler?
-Because now you can after the retail giant announced its to start offering non surgical aesthetics in more of its stores following a successful pilot programme.
+How do you feel about popping into John Lewis for some aesthetic treatments?
+A spot of wrinkle relaxing?
+Some subtle lip filler?
+Because now you can after the retail giant announced its to start offering non-surgical aesthetics in more of its stores following a successful pilot programme.

-If the idea of having Botox done in a department store doesn't feel quite right to you, then why not see the private clinics who are near you right here.
+If the idea of having injectables done in a department store doesn't feel quite right to you, then why not see the private clinics who are near you right here.

 How Will It Work?

 It's likely it will feel like a concession in the store, in the same way you see Elemis, Benefit or Clarins Skin Spa operating.
 For advanced cosmetic treatments, John Lewis is partnering with The Cavendish Clinic, which is run by a team of medics.
 As well as wrinkle relaxing and dermal fillers (all doctor-administered) patients will also be able to access skin boosting treatments like Profhilo and Visoderm, the fat loss treatment CoolSculpting, Microneedling and HydraFacial – a powerful skin resurfacing treatment.
 According to media reports, under 25s will not be able to have injectables, consultations are required yet free and there is a one-week cooling off period before any treatment is carried out - this is absolutely best practice.